ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 ### Dragon Maze Demo

-First, I demonstrated a ScratchJr project demonstating a character eating a cake in order to make a dragon disappear and being able to exit a maze.
+First, I demonstrated a ScratchJr project demonstrating a character eating a cake in order to make a dragon disappear and being able to exit a maze.
 The purpose was to show how to use Action Blocks for making characters visible or invisible, sending messages, or initiating actions on Bumps.
 The rest of the class was a detailed and progressive practice in using each of these blocks by creating 4 characters who used these actions [in various ways](./../lessons/jc_a_003.md).
 While somewhat silly and arbitrary, the exercise was intended to help the children get ample practice using the blocks, as well as beginning to understand programing logic and sequencing.
 For reference I have put the details .

 With these blocks described [here](./../lessons/jc_a_003.html) we have all we need to create the Disappearing Dragon Maze, which we will begin next week.